 4. Explore the History at Chao Sam Phraya National Museum

-You can visit the museum between 9 AM to 4 PM during Wednesday up to Sunday.
+You can visit the museum between 9 AM to 4 PM from Wednesday to Sunday.
 It costs 150 Baht per person to enter the place.
 To get there, go through the Great Bridge (Somdet Phra Naresuan) from the downtown of Phra Nakhon Si Ayutthaya Province.
 After going through two traffic stops/lights, you can find the museum on the latter stop on your right.

 5. Enjoy the Sights of Wat Yai Chai Mongkol